Frederic-vW/hodgkin-huxley-2d/README.md

 </p>

 ### Conclusions
-The Hodgkin-Huxley lattice can produce travelling waves and stimulation-induced spiral waves.
+The Hodgkin-Huxley lattice can produce spiral waves and other travelling waves.